tomasz-solis/transit-its-analysis/README.md

 **Author:** Tomasz Solis
 **Date:** December 2025
-**Objective:** ITS methodology practice using synthetic transit data
+**Objective:** Learning ITS methodology through baseline validation and realistic application

 ---

 ## Project Overview

 This project applies Interrupted Time Series (ITS) analysis to measure the causal impact of express bus lanes on transit ridership.
-The analysis uses synthetic weekly ridership data spanning 2020-2024, with the intervention occurring January 1, 2024.
+The analysis uses two synthetic datasets: a clean baseline for methodology validation, and a realistic dataset with confounders for practicing real-world analytics.

 **Why this project exists:**
-ITS is a powerful quasi-experimental method for policy evaluation when randomized experiments aren't feasible.
-This project serves as methodological practice for applying ITS to real-world business analytics challenges involving big-bang rollouts, multiple segments, and messy observational data.
+ITS is a quasi-experimental method for policy evaluation when randomized experiments aren't feasible.
+This project is methodological practice - first validating ITS mechanics on clean data, then applying the same approach to messy data to learn how to communicate uncertain results honestly.

 ---